 Due diligence processes for slavery and human trafficking

-- Identify, assess and monitor potential risk areas in its supply chains, considering specific categories and requirements that may have higher potential exposure to the requirements of the Modern Slavery Act, such as IT and electrical recycling, food supply services and construction;
+- Identified, assessed and monitored potential risk areas in its supply chains, considering specific categories and requirements that may have higher potential exposure to the requirements of the Modern Slavery Act, such as IT and electrical recycling, food supply services and construction;

-- Mitigate the risk of slavery and human trafficking occurring in its supply chains;
+- Mitigated the risk of slavery and human trafficking occurring in its supply chains;

-- Ensure that equipment disposal is executed in an ethical manner.
+- Ensured that equipment disposal is executed in an ethical manner;

 Supplier adherence to the University’s values